Ever wondered how to exclude public viewing of specific posts or pages in areas of your site like your sitemap?

 Find the page or post that you would like to know the ID of and hover your mouse over the title …

-(Hovering over the title reveals Post ID)
+(Hovering over the post title displays Post ID)

-Many site map plugins include fields that let you specify the IDs of items you want to exclude (e.g. categories, pages, etc.) …
+Site map plugins typically include fields that let you specify the IDs of excluded items (e.g. categories, pages, etc.) …

-(Excluding posts and pages from appearing in your XML sitemap|sidebar)
+(Prevent pages or posts from displaying in the XML sitemap|sidebar)

-WP Plugins – Page/Post IDs
+Plugins – Page IDs

 (Reveal IDs – WordPress Plugin)